ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 Another edge centrality metric that can be used for the same purpose is the __random walk betweenness centrality__.
 Here, instead of following shortest paths from a node u to a node v, we compute the probability that a random walk that starts from u and terminates at v traverses each edge e, as shown in visualization (b).
 The edge with the highest such centrality is removed first.

 Note that the computational complexity of such algorithms depends on the algorithm we use for the computation of the centrality metric.
 For betweenness centrality, that computation can be performed in O(LN), where L is the number of edges and N is the number of nodes.
-Given that we remove one edge each time, and need to recompute the centrality of the remaining edges in each iteration, the computational complexity of the Girvan-Newman algorithm is O(L2 N).
-In __sparse networks__ the number of edges is in the same order with the number of nodes, and so the Girvan-Newman algorithm runs in O(N3).
+Given that we remove one edge each time, and need to recompute the centrality of the remaining edges in each iteration, the computational complexity of the Girvan-Newman algorithm is $O(L^2 N)$.
+In __sparse networks__ the number of edges is in the same order with the number of nodes, and so the Girvan-Newman algorithm runs in $O(N^3)$.

 ## Divisive Hierarchical Community Detection